Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Methods

 \subsection{Measuring Human Biases}

-To quantitatively assess the influence of human cognitive biases in Wordle games, human plays are compared to their entropy-based near-optimal counterpart, where five different metrics described below are utilized in an attempt to reveal different aspects of human biases ( semantic, orthographic, and morphological).
-For each guess in the data, the metrics below are computed through comparing that guess with the previous one (instead of comparing with all prior ones) unless otherwise stated.
+To quantitatively assess the influence of human cognitive biases in Wordle games, human plays are compared to their entropy-based near-optimal counterpart, where five different metrics described below are used to reveal different aspects of human biases (semantic, orthographic, and phonological).
+For each guess in the data, the metrics below are computed through comparing that guess with the previous one (instead of comparing with all prior guesses) unless otherwise stated.